julianachagas/freecodecamp-survey-form/README.md

 ## What I learned

-- Custom radio button and checkbox with CSS using `label::before` and `label::after.`
+- Custom radio button and checkbox with CSS using `label::before` and `label::after`

 ```css
 .radio-wrap input, .checkbox-wrap input {